schollz/gojot/README.md

 Enter passphrase: *******
 ```

 One command instead of 6.
-One password instead of 3. `sdees` also has lite version control - it keeps track of diffs (encrypted) so that every change could be recapitulated.
+One password instead of 3.

+`sdees` also has cute features like:

+* lite version control - it keeps track of diffs (encrypted)
+* automatic date time (turn off with `--nodate`)
+* list available files

 # Requirements